ethrasher/anagrams/README.md

 ##Build and Run Instructions: In a Mac or Linux terminal

 I made a shell script so it would be easier to run.
-If you navigate down the folder hierarchy: "src->Allston_Interview_Pack" then there should be a file called "runAnagrams.sh".
+If you navigate down the folder hierarchy: "src->Anagrams_Pack" then there should be a file called "runAnagrams.sh".
 You can either run the program as is with the preset options or open this shell script and alter the DICT_PATH, WORD, and MULTIPLE variables to what you want to run the program on.
 When you are in this